BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 > * Materials and Methods
 > * Results and Discussion
 > * Conclusion
 > * References
+> Think carefully about which heading level you should use.
-> Use the search function in R Markdown to find these lines in the document.
+> *Use the search function in R Markdown `ctrl-f` or `cmd-f` to find these lines in the document quickly.
 >
 >> ## SOLUTION
 >> ```